 Instead of a restaurant, a grab-and-go hawks drinks and snacks.
 Drinks trump food.
 Winking

 LEDs, an Aloft signature, light up a statement bar backed by rainbow light panels (party libations included a iced tea vodkas and mojitos).
-Yes, we get it.
+We get it.
 The intent is to create a nightclub vibe.
 Live entertainment, including music by Harlem jazz musicians, is planned for three times a week, general manager Daniel Fevre told me.

 Local tweaks are, in fact, a hallmark of mega-city chains, so what distinguishes Harlem from other Alofts?
 A lobby skylight, that extra-big bar and a flatpanel-screen faux fireplace instead of the real thing (a space issue, apparently).
 Hmmm.
 On a more, well, local note, the lobby will display a wall of for-sale work by Harlem artists.

 Upstairs, you’d be hard-pressed to know you’re in New York unless you look out a window – easy to do because windows are big.
-(One room we visited stared smack into the rooms of the condo next door, very Rear Window.)
+(One room I visited stared smack into the rooms of the condo next door, very Rear Window.)
 But while uniform, rooms are roomy – big for the bucks – with smart, space-enhancing built-ins (a simple wall-long wood ledge serves as a desk, dressing table and surface for stacking, or stashing, bags, books and laptops).